Wauraltee, South Australia

 Wauraltee is a locality in the Australian state of South Australia located on the Yorke Peninsula about 102 km west of the state capital of Adelaide and about 25 km south-west of the municipal seat of Maitland.

 Wauraltee's boundaries were created on 27 May 1999 and given the “local established name” which is derived from a local aboriginal word.

 Wauraltee is located within the federal division of Grey, the state electoral district of Narungga and the local government area of the Yorke Peninsula Council.

+A rural area with a very small population (only a few dozen residents).
+Farming is the main activity, especially growing grains, just like in most parts of the peninsula.